Sessions

 Thermal management materials are designed to efficiently control and dissipate heat in systems and devices, ensuring optimal performance and preventing damage from overheating.
 These materials are used in applications where heat dissipation is critical, such as in electronics, automotive engines, and aerospace systems.
 Examples include thermal interface materials (TIMs), heat sinks, phase-change materials, and high-conductivity polymers.
 By enhancing heat transfer or enabling controlled heat absorption and release, thermal management materials help improve the reliability, efficiency, and longevity of devices and systems.

-Hydrogen storage materials are designed to efficiently store and release hydrogen gas, which is critical for the development of hydrogen energy systems.
+Hydrogen Storage Materials are designed to efficiently store and release hydrogen gas, which is critical for the development of hydrogen energy systems.
 These materials allow for safe, high-density storage of hydrogen for use in fuel cells, vehicles, and energy production.
 Examples include metal hydrides, chemical hydrogen storage compounds, and carbon-based materials that can absorb or bond with hydrogen at relatively low pressures and temperatures.
 Hydrogen storage materials are essential for the widespread adoption of hydrogen as a clean energy source, enabling practical applications in sustainable energy and transportation.

 Climate-resilient materials are those that are designed, selected, or engineered to withstand the challenges posed by climate change and environmental extremes.
 These materials are intended to maintain their functionality, durability, and structural integrity under changing climate conditions, including temperature fluctuations, rising sea levels, extreme weather events (like hurricanes or heatwaves), increased humidity, and other environmental stresses.